maakbarofficial/github-repos-rename-script/README.md

-A git script to rename all github repos at once
+# A Script to rename all GitHub Repos at once